palewire/first-python-notebook/docs/index.rst

 What you will learn
 -------------------

-This three-hour tutorial will guide you through an investigation of money in politics using data from the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_.
+This six-hour tutorial will guide you through an investigation of money in politics using data from the `California Civic Data Coalition <http://www.californiacivicdata.org/>`_.

 You will learn just enough Python to work with the powerful `pandas <http://pandas.pydata.org/>`_  data analysis library, a popular open-source tool for working with large data files.
 The course will teach you how to use pandas to read, filter, join, rank, group and aggregate structured data.